ReenaRajani/robot-app/README.md

 $ yarn test:watch
 ```

+### What the application supports
+  Once you run the application using ``yarn start``, you will find the command prompt asking to enter the command.
+The commands are case insensitive and can accept both lowercase and uppercase letters.
+  Valid commands are listed as above.
+Anything added other than those, would result in an invalid error message.
+  You can exit the application either using EXIT or using the keyboard CTRL+C.

 ### Limitations and refactor notes
  - currently only commands from the CLI are supported.It does not support commands from files.
+ - Provided the setup for Docker, but they are still work in progress